leonardcser/PI_approximation/README.md

 curl -o jTengine.jar https://github.com/leonardcser/jtengine/raw/main/out/production/jTengine.jar
 ```

+### Preliminary
+1. Add JAR file to your java project

 ### Steps
 1. Create new package in /src
 2. Create new class overriding Application.java in this new package